MartinLloVich/Mine-Inspection-Robot/README.md

 The simulation is built using Apollo, a robotics simulation environment developed by the Universidad Politécnica de Madrid.

+📺 A video of the simulation can be seen here: https://youtu.be/ThW9-Oaerkg?si=Vvrn8DhEg-AWI9JP

 📁 Project Structure